-You will perform the experiments you have designed and record your results in the tables in the following page.
+You will perform the experiments you have designed and record your results in Excel spreadsheets modeled after the tables on the following page.
 If any modifications were made to your written protocols, you should talk to your instructor before you begin your experiment.
 Today will be a busy session of performing your experiment and collecting data.
 Do not worry about analyzing your data today.
 You will spend the next lab session analyzing data.